rdebusscher/microstream-helidon-patterns/README.md

 ### dataMP

+Requires JDK 11+ and is using Jakarta EE 8 specification (Jakarta namespace).

-The folder `dataMP` contains a Maven project that makes use of Helidon MP 2.5.2 to implement a small application with REST endpoints storing the data using MicroStream.
+The folder `dataMP` contains a Maven project that makes use of Helidon MP 2.5.4 to implement a small application with REST endpoints storing the data using MicroStream.
 Highlights:

 - Recommended usage of the Helidon MP integrated code
 - Use a CDI producer to provide the Root object as a CDI bean.